MICHAELMUNAVU83/rails-cheat-sheet/README.md

 <%= link_to "Sign up", new_user_registration_path %>
 <%= link_to "Log in", new_user_session_path %>

-## FOR SIGNING ADD THIS TO THE ROUTES
+## FOR SIGNING OUT ADD THIS TO THE ROUTES

 devise_scope :user do
 get '/users/sign_out' => 'devise/sessions#destroy'